 Today, pink, purple and white are the favored colors for Mother’s Day flowers.
 Pink flowers are still frequently chosen due to tradition.
 White flowers symbolize moms who miss their own mothers due to distance or death and purple flowers represent grace and elegance.

 When picking out Mother’s Day flowers look for flowers that are cheerful, yet affectionate like gerbera daisies, stargazer lilies and orchids.
 Roses are also a suitable choice, but we suggest non-romantic colors like lavender, and dark pink.
-To view our entire Mother’s Day collection visit our website.
+View our entire Mother’s Day flower collection at our website.